 Many fruits, vegetables, and berries are also easily infected by gray mold, especially after being harvested and moved to cool storage areas.
-Commonly infected are apples, pears, peaches, raspberries, strawberries, blackberries, raspberries, blueberries and grapes.
+Commonly infected are apples, pears, peaches, plums, raspberries, strawberries, blackberries, blueberries and grapes.
 In the vegetable garden, look for gray mold on tomatoes and beans.

 Cultural Controls: Remember, cool, damp weather favors the development and spread of this disease.
 Gray mold is not difficult to control using the following cultural methods.

 Sanitation: Following good sanitation practices is one of the best ways to reduce this disease.
 Collect and discard faded flower blossoms and fallen petals.
 In the vegetable garden, remove infected plants immediately after harvest.
 Plant tissues that are stressed, aging or inactive are great hosts for gray mold to establish itself.

 Keep Leaves Dry: Avoid overhead watering and syringing of plants, since this fungus is easily spread by splashing water and wind.